djvaron/Goldbach/README.md

 ```

 ### 3.2.
 Main program
 This routine checks Goldbach's conjecture for all even numbers in an input integer interval specified by `lower` and `upper` bounds.
-It first calls the sieve subroutine to identify all prime numbers from 2 to the `upper` bound.
+It first calls the sieve subroutine to identify all prime numbers from 1 to the `upper` bound.
 Next, it loops over even numbers in the interval, determining by comparison with the sieve array whether they satisfy the conjecture.
-There is the option to print the result for each number, though we do so only while trouble-shooting.

 ```C
 int main(int argc, char** argv) {